vuejs/vue-test-utils/docs/guides/useful-libraries-for-testing.md

 ## Useful Libraries for Testing

-`vue-test-utils` provides useful methods for testing Vue components.
+Vue Test Utils provides useful methods for testing Vue components.
 Community members have also written some additional libraries which either extend `vue-test-utils` with extra useful methods, or provide tools for testing other things found in Vue applications.

 ### `vuex-mock-store`